 The concept of permadeath isn't new to gaming and Fire Emblem didn't introduce it but the whole concept revolves around making every choice matter.
 One wrong step and the solider you've been grooming for half the game dies forever.
 Fire Emblem also puts effort into developing the personality of each unit.
 Each character has their own design, background, motivations and relationships.
 So where losing a generic thief wouldn't feel that bad, losing the thief who is fighting to protect his childhood best friend, who you've become attached to, sucks.
 But it creates a memorable level of tension which hardcore fans love.

 This spirit served Fire Emblem well for a number of years. the Niche players that could deal with level of difficulty and stress kept the series afloat (and growing) until around 2010, when things started to take a turn for the worst.
-Sales were in the pits and Nintendo informed Intelligent Systems that if the next Fire Emblem didn't sell over a 250,000 units, the series would be canceled.
+Sales were in the pits and Nintendo informed Intelligent Systems that if the next Fire Emblem didn't sell over 250,000 units, the series would be canceled.
 The developers knew that the recipe they created 20 years ago, was not translating to the modern age of gaming.
 So they went back to the drawing board.

 Ultimately this process led to Fire Emblem Awakening.
 The most divisive change culture shift in a video game fandom, ever.
 Awakening was the first game in the series to have an option to eliminate permadeath.
 This meant characters who were reduced to 0 health points in battles would return after the fight was over.
-This change along with an artistic overall, introduction of a cutomizable protagonist, and light dating simulator elements meant Fire Emblem could appeal to a larger audience.The option to maintain a high difficulty and permadeath was meant to keep old fans appeased.
+This change along with an artistic overhaul, introduction of a cutomizable protagonist, and light dating simulator elements meant Fire Emblem could appeal to a larger audience.The option to maintain a high difficulty and permadeath was meant to keep old fans appeased.
 But, that didn't happen.